-Editor’s Note: Originally presented at Gonzaga University in 1998 as the Templeton Lecture on Christianity and the Natural Sciences, and subsequently published in Ancient Wisdom and Modern Misconceptions, the following sets forth in concise terms the basics of Dr. Smith’s ontological resolution to the quantum reality problem.
+Editor’s Note: Originally presented as the Templeton Lecture on Christianity and the Natural Sciences at Gonzaga University in 1998, and subsequently published in Ancient Wisdom and Modern Misconceptions, the following sets forth in concise terms the basics of Dr. Smith’s ontological resolution to the quantum reality problem, the full treatment of which was first presented in The Quantum Enigma.

 Let me call your attention, first of all, to an as yet largely unobserved fact: while the scientific worldview continues to consolidate its grip upon society, something quite unexpected has come to pass.
 The decisive event occurred almost a century ago in fact, back in the early decades of the twentieth century.
 Since then that so-called scientific worldview — which to this day reigns as the official dogma of science — no longer squares with the known scientific facts.
 What has happened is that discoveries at the frontiers of science do not accord with the prevailing Weltanschauung, with the result that these findings present the appearance of paradox.
 It seems that on its most fundamental level, physics itself has disavowed the very worldview proclaimed in its name.
 This science, therefore, can no longer be interpreted in the customary ontological terms; and thus, as one quantum theorist has put it, physicists have “lost their grip on reality.”1Nick Herbert, Quantum Reality (Garden City: Doubleday, 1985), p.
 15. But obviously this fact has not been publicized, and as the aforesaid physicist observes, constitutes indeed “one of the best-kept secrets of science.”
 It needs however to be pointed out that, strictly speaking, physics did not “lose” its “grip on reality”: in light of the new findings the fact is rather that modern physics never had such a “grip” in the first place.
 This Baconian science, rigorously conceived — that is to say, interpreted without recourse to the customary penumbra of scientistic beliefs — reduces quite simply to a positivistic discipline.
 And this explains Whitehead’s famous description of that science as “a kind of mystic chant over an unintelligible universe,”2Nature and Life (New York: Greenwood Press, 1968), p.
 15. as well as the admission by one of the leading quantum theorists that “no one understands quantum mechanics.”
 To be sure, the incomprehension to which Feynman alludes refers to a philosophic plane: one understands the mathematics of quantum mechanics and its connection with empirical procedures, but not the ontology.